 The associate in applied science (AAS) degree is designed for students planning to seek employment based on competencies and skills attained through AAS degree programs of study.
 Although not designed to meet the needs of students who will transfer to senior institutions, some portions of AAS degree programs may do so.
-This degree comprises 60-76 semester credit hours.
+This degree is composed of 60-80 semester credit hours.